SteelCompendium/data-md-dse/Bestiary/Monsters/Minotaurs/Statblocks/Minotaur Sunderer.md

     distance: Melee 2
     target: One creature
     effects:
+      - name: Special
-      - effect: The target must be grabbed by the sunderer.
+        effect: The target must be grabbed by the sunderer.
-        name: Special
       - roll: Power Roll + 2
         t1: 5 damage; M < 0 bleeding (save ends)
         t2: 8 damage; M < 1 bleeding (save ends)
         t3: 9 damage; M < 2 bleeding (save ends)
       - effect: While bleeding this way, the target takes 1d6 damage at the start of each of their turns.
+        name: Effect
   - name: Retaliatory Strike
     keywords:
       - Ranged